persapiens/Course/Syllabus.md

 Homework assignments will be regularly released throughout the semester and reinforce class material.
 Homeworks will typically mirror a scenario or common task that a DevOps engineer may face.

+### Workshops

+Workshops are have required attendance and are vital to the course.
+During a workshop, you'll be guided in using tools and building specific functionality which you will later use for homeworks and project miles.
+During the semester, 3 workshops will be randomly selected for attendance.

+* 1 missed workshop, workshop grade = 4
+* 2 missed workshops, workshop grade = 2
+* 3 missed workshops, workshop grade = 0

 ### Project

 The primary objective of the course will be to allow students to gain experience in incrementally building a continous delivery pipeline from scratch.
 Throughout the semester, students are expected to complete a component of the pipeline by each milestone deadline.
 Students in CSC 791 are expected to implement a research component to their pipline.